 (2) Reflects the grant date fair value determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, Comparison - Stock Compensation.
 Clearway Energy, Inc. uses the Company's Class C common stock price on the date of grant as the fair value of the Company's RSUs.
 The fair value of RPSUs is estimated on the date of grant using a Monte Carlo simulation model.
-For performance-based RPSUs granted in 2019, if the maximum level of performance is achieved, the fair value will be approximately \$1,535,162 for Mr. Sotos, \$477,388 for Mr. Plotkin and \$301,523 for Mr. Malcarney.
+Prior to 2020, the number of RPSUs granted was based on the fair value of RPSUs estimated on the date of grant using a Monte Carlo simulation model.
+Beginning with awards granted in 2020, the number of RPSUs granted is based on the 10-day average closing price of the Company's Class C common stock ending on the date of grant.
+This change in determining the number of RPSUs granted was implemented after reviewing the compensation practices of Compensation Peer Group companies.
+For RPSUs granted in 2020, if the maximum level of performance is achieved, the fair value will be approximately \$2,052,179 for Mr. Sotos, \$604,322 for Mr. Plotkin and \$391,234 for Mr. Malcarney.

 (3) The amounts shown in this column represent the annual incentive bonuses paid to the NEOs.
-Further information regarding the annual incentive bonuses is included in the "2019 Annual Incentive Bonuses" section of this CD&A.
+Further information regarding the annual incentive bonuses is included in the "2020 Annual Incentive Bonuses" section of this CD&A.

-(4) The amounts provided in the All Other Compensation column represent the additional benefits payable by the Company and include insurance benefits; the employer match under the Company's 401(k) plan; financial counseling services up to \$12,000 per year for Mr. Sotos and up to \$3,000 per year for all other NEOs, not including the financial advisor's travel or out-of-pocket expenses; and when applicable, the Company's discretionary contribution to the 401(k) plan.
+(4) The amounts provided in the All Other Compensation column represent the additional benefits payable by the Company and include insurance benefits; the employer match under the Company's 401(k) plan; financial counseling services up to \$12,000 per year for Mr. Sotos and up to \$3,000 per year for all other NEOs, not including the financial advisor's travel or out-of-pocket expenses; and when applicable, the Company's discretionary contribution to the 401(k) plan and payout upon termination of accrued but unused paid time off for Ms. Stillwell.
 The following table identifies the additional compensation for each NEO.